Medically Reviewed by Salwa Aziz, M.D., M.P.H.

 - Eye pressure measurements (tonometry)

-Will I Go Blind?
+Will I Go Blind from Glaucoma?

 A study shows that people who were diagnosed with glaucoma between 1981 and 2000 fared better than patients diagnosed between 1965 and 1980.
 Some theories on why those diagnosed in more recent years fare better include: